ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 ### 5.2.2 Add DNAT rules with load balancing

-We need the `statistic` module in iptables to distribute requests to backend Pods with probability, in this way we would achieve the load balancing
+We use the `statistic` module in iptables to <mark>distribute requests to backend Pods with probability</mark>, in this way we would achieve the load balancing
 effect:

 ```shell